Our Executive Management Team

-ADMINISTRATION, FINANCE, BUDGET AND INFORMATION SERVICES provide internal administrative support to ensure efficient department operations.
+ADMINISTRATION, FINANCE, AND TECHNOLOGY provide internal administrative support to ensure efficient department operations.

 CLASSIFICATION and COMPENSATION (CLASS and COMP) classifies the City’s positions and manages Memoranda of Understanding (MOUs) and the Municipal Code related to compensation.
 In addition, Class and Comp supports the civil service system through management of classification actions and appeals, labor negotiations through performance of salary surveys, costing, and contract administration, and payroll through establishment and maintenance of rates of pay, premiums and lump sum payments.